Drag-on-Drop/Avant-Gallery-Client/README.md

 **[Deployed Client Application](https://drag-on-drop.github.io/Avant-Gallery-Client/#/)**

 **Technologies Used**
+- CSS
+- JavaScript
+- React
-CSS, JavaScript, React, React Bootstrap
+- React Bootstrap

 **User Stories**
 As an unregistered user I can see the Home Page